have had between 0-1 sexual partners within the last year.

-Choosing when, how, and who to have sex with is a big decision- your decision.
-Many RAMS also choose not to have sex.
+Choosing when, how, and with whom to engage in sexual activity is a big decision- your decision.
+Many Rams also make the decision to not have sex for a lot of different, individual reasons.
 Whatever you decide, we are here to provide you with all the information you need to make the decisions that are right for you, right now.

 Not finding what you need here?
 Have a question for us about sex?
 We have an answer.
 Email us your question and we will get back to you.
 Don't forget to follow our social media for additional resources on everything health and sex related.

 Are you sexually active?
 Need free HIV testing?

 ContraceptionDid you know?
 You can snag a free condom if you stop by The Well!

 Using contraception such as birth control pills or condoms lowers your risk of unintended pregnancy.
 Thinking about birth control?
 University Student Health offers combined hormonal birth control pills, progestin-only birth control pills, the NuvaRing, the Ortho Evra contraceptive patch, and Depo Provera injections.
 Pap smears are not required for students to begin birth control.
 Not sure which method of birth control is right for you?
 Schedule an appointment at University Student Health Services to talk with someone and learn more about the method of contraception that is right for you.
 Visit other websites like Bedsider or Planned Parenthood for more information on contraception.